trekhleb/self-parking-car-evolution/public/article/index.md

 ## Launching the evolution

-Lets put the evolution functions together.
+Let's put the evolution functions together.
 We're going to "create the world", launch the evolution loop, make the time going, the generation evolving, and the cars learning how to park.

 To get the fitness values of each car we need to run a simulation of the cars behavior in a virtual 3D world.
 The [Evolution Simulator](https://trekhleb.dev/self-parking-car-evolution) does exactly that - it runs the code below in the simulator, which is [made with Three.js](https://github.com/trekhleb/self-parking-car-evolution):